Saturday, September 12, 2020

 More nonsense from The University of California

 And again, this is from UC Merced ,the smallest, least radical, and least tenured of campuses.
-You or your children will be taught how misspell and how not to think critically at all:
+You or your children will be taught how to misspell, and how not to think critically at all:

 From: Equity, Diversity and Inclusion <diversity@ucmerced.edu>